MaxMLang/RAG-nificent/README.md

 <p align="center">
   <img src="assets/logo.png" alt="Lightning Chatbot Logo" width="200" height="200">
 </p>
 RAG-nificent is a state-of-the-art repository that leverages the power of Retrieval-Augmented Generation (RAG) to provide instant answers and references from a curated directory of PDFs containing information on any given topic such as WHO recommendations documents.
 This system is designed to aid researchers, policy makers, and the public in quickly finding specific information within extensive documents.
+Rag-nificent is powered by the Groq API, the fastes API (May 2024) for inference of LLMs resulting in (almost) instant responses.

 ## Features